scalazone/content/topics/types/casting.md

 Vector(1, 2, 3).include(0)
 ```

-On the right-hand side of each case clause, the `seq` value will be known to have the type which was matched in
+On the right-hand side of each case clause, the `seq` value will be known to have the type which was matched in the
-the pattern.
-That means that we can recover the functionality, or properties, of a `List[Int]` even if it has
+pattern.
+That means that we can recover the functionality, or properties, of a `List[Int]` even if it has been lost, but
-been lost, but we were forced to pattern match on the runtime value, and forced to consider the alternative case
+we were forced to pattern match on the runtime value, and forced to consider the alternative case where our value did
-where our value did not match the specified type (or risk a `MatchError` being thrown).
+not match the specified type (or risk a `MatchError` being thrown).

 But pattern matching provides a safe way of converting from one type to another.
-Occasionally, though, we will
+Occasionally, though, we will know with
-know with some certainty that a value has a particular more precise type, while the compiler is not able to make
+some certainty that a value has a particular more precise type, while the compiler is not able to make the same
-the same assertion.
-These occasions are rare: the Scala compiler has very broad capabilities for reperesenting
+assertion.
+These occasions are rare: the Scala compiler has very broad capabilities for representing the types of
-the types of different values precisely, but they nevertheless occur.
+different values precisely, but they nevertheless occur.

-To further exacerbate the problem, pattern matching cannot always test the full static precision of a type from
+To further exacerbate the problem, pattern matching cannot always test the full static precision of a type from just
-just its _runtime_ type.
-For example, a value may be known to be a `List[_]`, without it being possible to know
+its _runtime_ type.
+For example, a value may be known to be a `List[_]`, without it being possible to know if it is
-if it is a `List[Int]` or and `List[String]`, at least, not without checking at least one of its elements, and
+a `List[Int]` or and `List[String]`, at least, not without checking at least one of its elements, and that's not usually
-that's not usually practical to do.
+practical to do.

 So there is a rare set of problems where the programmer can make stronger assertions about the types of values
 in our code than the compiler is able to prove, and stronger than we are able to test at runtime.
 In these